 Your first decision is what luggage to go for.

 We try to pack carry-on only for trips of up to a week now and use a suitcase that is sized accordingly.
 Not only does it mean that you don’t have to faff about with checking your bag in, but it also means that there’s little chance of the airline losing your luggage when it goes into the hold.

 These days so many people travel carry-on only that there’s a chance that you might have to put your bag in the hold anyway but it is worth trying.

-Personally I’m a big fan of the American Tourister Moonlight range as it comes in a couple of cool colours and patterns that help your luggage stand out and the carry-on isn’t too expensive but is durable and will stand up to some wear and tear.
+Personally we’re big fans of the American Tourister Moonlight range as it comes in a couple of cool colours and patterns that help your luggage stand out.
+Plus the carry-on isn’t too expensive but is durable and will stand up to some wear and tear.